STA L81: Combination of thermogravimetry and differential scanning calorimetry

 Linseis Lab Link

-Our latest hardware interface Lex Bus revolutionizes the way data is communicated within our systems.
+Our latest hardware interface Lex Bus revolutionizes data communication within our systems.

-Our preventive maintenance approach detects problems and wear before they can cause damage and keeps your device in top shape.
+Our preventive maintenance approach detects problems and wear at an early stage, before damage occurs – to keep your appliance in top form for the long term.

 Automatic evacuation

-Optional gas analysis with MS, FTIR, or GCMS provides valuable additional insights.
-The system supports standalone or integrated MFCs for precise gas dosing, and can be customized with options like a heated inlet.
+An optional gas analysis with MS, FTIR or GCMS provides valuable additional information.
+The system supports stand-alone or integrated MFCs for precise gas dosing and can be customized with options such as a heated inlet.
 A flexible gas safety system enables the safe use of gases such as hydrogen or carbon dioxide.

 Highlights